clone(category1-huschi-net.html) - phpMan

 process ID as the calling process.
 This is good for hacking the

 system, but otherwise of not much use.
-Since 2.3.21 this flag
+From Linux 2.3.21

-can be specified only by the system boot process (PID 0).
-It
+onward, this flag could be specified only by the system boot

 CLONE_PTRACE (since Linux 2.2)